filippanilsson/dd2480-CI/README.md

 (We assume that you have installed Maven and set the path variable)
 1. Set up port forwarding and Webhook for your repo
 2. Set up your personal access token (see section above)
+3. `cd` into the root folder of the project (for this repo,`DD2480-CI`)
-2. run `mvn test` in the root of your project to trigger the building and testing process locally
+4. run `mvn test` to trigger the building and testing process locally
-3. run `mvn clean compile exec:java` to start the server
+4. run `mvn clean compile exec:java` to start the server
-4. Go to `localhost:8012` in your browser
+5. Go to `localhost:8012` in your browser
-5. Push a commit to your repo
+6. Push a commit to your repo

 ## Features